chriamue/openrailwaymap-exporter/README.md

     python tests/pythonlib.py
     ```

+### Jupyter Notebook

+A Jupyter notebook is available to demonstrate how to use the Python bindings and visualize the railway graph as an SVG image.
+You can access the [notebook here](Notebook.ipynb).

 ### Python API

 The Python bindings provide a `PyOverpassImporter` class for importing railway graph data from a JSON string and a `PyRailwayGraph` class for working with the imported railway graph data.
 Here's a brief overview of the available methods: